 Yogurt – Some of my favorite brands are Stonyfield, Kalona, Nancy’s, and Strauss.

 Kefir – This probiotic drink also lasts for many weeks in the fridge.
 I recommend looking for one that does not contain any preservatives or sugars.
-Wallaby is one of my favorite brands.
+Wallaby and Green Valley are two of my favorite brands.

 Healthy Cookware, Bakeware, Kitchenware and Small Appliances: